 TweetDeck is an official but alternative client for Twitter, which uses a dashboard interface.
-It is designed for users with extensive Twitter usage, especially those who use it professionally or manage multiple accounts.
-If you have multiple accounts, use Twitter search extensively, or are simply extremely online, you might consider trying TweetDeck.
+It is designed for users who use Twitter extensively.
 Using TweetDeck doesn’t necessarily need to replace other clients- you can still use the web or mobile interfaces.
 But it provides a powerful additional option to the main clients.

 The columns/dashboard interface allows you to view and interact with many different kinds of content: tweets, searches, lists, direct messages, etc. These columns stream and update content in realtime.

 I have multiple columns for my timeline and replies.
 I have columns showing tweets from specific lists I’ve curated, and also columns displaying long-running searches.
 Here are some of them:

 - the homepage list above, with “-filter:replies”: surfacing new content from the homepage folks, that is a very manageable stream + delightful to read every day/as desired